dart-lang/language/working/augmentation-libraries/feature-specification.md

     constructor is not, or vice versa. *An augmentation can't change whether or not a constructor is generative because that affects whether users are allowed to call the constructor in a subclass's initializer list.*

+*   More than one constructor declaration in an augmentation chain specifies a default value for the same parameter.

 An incomplete constructor can be completed by adding an initializer list and/or a body, or by adding a redirection: